History of the Order of the Arrow

 In 1955 Area U was divided into five areas.
 The lodges of San Luis Obispo, Santa Barbara, Ventura, Kern and Los Angeles Counties became Area 12E.
 Conferences were held at council camps, military bases, colleges and high schools.

-In 2017, for the first time since 1990, Area 4 will be hosted a joint conclave (“Areaclave”).
-Sections w-4N and W-4S joined together at the Irvine Ranch Outdoor Education Center.
+In 2017, for the first time since 1990, Area 4 hosted a joint Area Conclave (“Areaclave”).
+Sections W-4N and W-4S joined together at the Irvine Ranch Outdoor Education Center.
 The conclave was put together by a joint Council of Chiefs featuring Chumash, Cahuilla, Malibu, Puvunga, Spe-Le-Yai, Topa Topa, Tuku’ut, Wiatava, and Yowlumne Lodges.